 - 911 Trunking

 Enhanced 911 Service

 E911 provides additional selective routing flexibility for 911 calls.
 E911 uses end-user data contained in the E911 database to determine routing to the appropriate PSAP.
 The E911 database provides the PSAP with the name and street address of the calling party.
 The database must be updated when an end-user changes local service provider, Telephone Number (TN), name, or street address.
-CenturyLink provides E911 services in the states of Colorado, Iowa, Idaho, Montana, Nebraska, Oregon and Wyoming, and maintains the E911 database for those states.
-CenturyLink provides E911 services in the states of Arizona, Minnesota, New Mexico, North Dakota, South Dakota, Utah and Washington and maintains the E911 database for those states through a contractual arrangement with Intrado, Inc. Intrado Inc. is a third party database manager that provides E911 database management services for CenturyLink, other local exchange carriers, and CLECs.
+Where CenturyLink provides E911 services, the E911 database is managed by Intrado, Inc. Intrado Inc. is a third party database manager that provides E911 database management services for CenturyLink, other local exchange carriers, and CLECs.
 E911 service includes the following components:

 - E911 Trunking

 The basic components for establishing connectivity to CenturyLink's 911/E911 service are described below.
 CenturyLink and you will each be responsible for the portions of the 911 system for which it has total control, including any necessary maintenance to their portion of the 911 system.